Dental exam chair with a mountain view for a consultation on all-on-4 dental implants cost.

 After your surgery, you can expect some swelling and discomfort for the first week or two, but this is easily managed with pain medication.
 We’ll give you detailed aftercare instructions to make your recovery as smooth as possible.
 During the initial healing phase, you’ll stick to a liquid diet.
 As you feel better, you can transition to soft foods for up to three months while your implants integrate with your jawbone.
 It’s a temporary adjustment, but it plays a huge role in ensuring your implants heal properly.
 Soon enough, you’ll be enjoying all your favorite foods again, and seeing the incredible before and afters will remind you it was all worth it.

-Long-Term Care for Your New Smile
+How to Care for Your New All-on-4 Implants

 Caring for your All-on-4 implants is surprisingly simple—it’s a lot like caring for natural teeth.
 A solid routine of daily brushing and flossing is key to keeping your new smile healthy and bright.
 We also recommend visiting us for regular check-ups and cleanings, just as you would for natural teeth.
 With proper care, your new teeth can last for 10 to 15 years or even longer.
 Establishing good oral hygiene habits from the start will protect your investment and keep you smiling for years to come.
 Our full range of services is always here to support your long-term dental health.